FrontEdgeIT/boras-invoice-backend/README.md

 ## Prerequisites

-With the default gem-setup Microsoft SQL Server 2017 needs to be installed on your system.
+- With the default gem-setup Microsoft SQL Server 2017 needs to be installed on your system.
+- Ruby 2.3.3

 ## Installation